• Bence & the Prussic Acid

 21 Tuesday Jun 2011

-Posted by administrator in "Lizbits", After the Trial, Aftermath, Just Plain Lizzie, New Bedford, Newspaper Coverage, Read All ABout It
+Posted by Shelley in "Lizbits", After the Trial, Aftermath, Just Plain Lizzie, New Bedford, Newspaper Coverage, Read All ABout It

 The Gazette had an article marking Lizzie’s acquittal anniversary on June 20th.